guicattani/flearn-co-api/README.md

   Environment variables are stored in `.env`.
 A sample file was provided, run `mv .env.sample .env` to rename it so `rails-dotenv` can read them in runtime.

 - Database
-  TemplateApp API uses PostgreSQL by default.
+  FlearnCo API uses PostgreSQL by default.
 Create and migrate the database with:
   ```
   rails db:create
   rails db:migrate